Simple controller design to achieve iso-damping robustness: Non-iterative data-driven approach based on fractional-order reference model: Proposed approach

 \subsection{Summary of the proposed controller design}

-The proposed data-driven design procedure can be summarized as follows.
+Procedure \ref{Procedure_iso-IDFRIT} summarizes the proposed data-driven design method.
 In Procedure \ref{Procedure_iso-IDFRIT}, $C_{FO}\left(s; \theta\right)$ is an FO controller with the tunable parameter $\theta$.
 Procedure \ref{Procedure_iso-IDFRIT} can handle various types of controllers and reference models; the present approach is highly versatile and flexible.
+Figure \ref{Fig_Flowchart} describes the solution procedure of the optimization problem for the proposed controller design approach.
+The fictitious reference signal $\tilde{r}_{[0:N]} \left( \theta \right)$, which is used to compute $J\left(\theta\right)$, can be generated straightforwardly by filtering $u_{[0:N]}^{D}$ by $\left( C \left( z; \theta \right) \right)^{-1}$ and adding it to $y_{[0:N]}^{D}$, as shown in \eqref{Eq_r_tilde}.